Clarkson University: Rankings

-Clarkson University's Entrepreneurship Program is one of the top 15 in the nation, according to the Princeton Review's 2015 rankings. and Entrepreneur magazine's 2015 rankings.
+U.S. News & World Report's 2019 rankings "America's Best Colleges" placed Clarkson University in the top 125 institutions in the nation and listed on the "Great Schools, Great Prices" list.
+Clarkson's supply chain management program was listed as one of the top 20 in the nation.
+The survey editors also placed Clarkson in the "A+ Options for B Students" list and the "Best Colleges for Veterans" list in the National University category.

 Clarkson University ranked #8 among "Top Salary-Boosting Colleges" nationwide in Moneys 2015 rankings.

-U.S. News & World Report's 2019 rankings "America's Best Colleges" placed Clarkson University in the top 125 institutions in the nation, and a listing on the "Great Schools, Great Prices" list.
-Clarkson's supply chain management program was listed as one of the top 20 in the nation.
-The survey editors also placed Clarkson in the "A+ Options for B Students" list and on the "Best Colleges for Veterans" list in the National University category.

-Clarkson University graduates have some of the highest salaries in the nation, according to the 2019 College Salary Report from PayScale Inc.

-Clarkson's online graduate business programs #12 in the nation (U.S. News & World Report 2013).
+Clarkson's online graduate business program is #12 nationwide (U.S. News & World Report 2013).

-Clarkson is #20 on the Fifty Most Affordable with a Return on Investment list, Bloomberg Businessweek, 2011.

-Clarkson is ranked among the nation's most environmentally responsible colleges, by Princeton Review Guide to Green Colleges: 2019 edition.

-U.S. News & World Report's Best Graduate Schools 2019 ranks Clarkson 40th overall in Environmental Engineering.
+Clarkson is ranked among the nation's most environmentally responsible colleges by Princeton Review Guide to Green Colleges: 2019 edition.U.S.
+News & World Report's Best Graduate Schools 2019 ranked Clarkson 40th overall in Environmental Engineering.

 The Clarkson School

 The Clarkson School, a special division of Clarkson University, was founded in 1978.
-The School offers students an early entrance opportunity into college, replacing the typical senior year of high school with a year of college.
-It is one of few college early admission programs in the country that provides a real community living/learning experience on a university campus.
+The school offers students an early entrance opportunity into college, replacing the typical senior year of high school with a year of college.
+It is one of few college early admission programs in the country that provides a community living/learning experience on a university campus.

 The Clarkson School's Bridging Year is a "bridging year" between high school and college for students who are ready to enter college early.
-Every year 50 to 80 high school students are accepted to The Clarkson School, where they may work towards a GED and take college classes.
+Every year, 50 to 80 high school students are accepted to The Clarkson School, where they may work towards a GED and take college classes.
 They may also work with their high schools to complete a high school diploma or drop out of high school entirely.
-After they complete the program, they are given the option to enter Clarkson University with all credits from the previous year or to transfer to another school, usually as freshmen with advanced standing.
+After they complete the program, they can enter Clarkson University with all credits from the previous year or transfer to another school, usually as freshmen with advanced standing.

 Students in The Clarkson School are fully matriculated undergraduates with freshman status at the university.
 They take classes with other University students and usually carry a course load of 15 to 18 credits per semester for two semesters.
 College credits may also be given for college and Advanced Placement courses taken before entering The Clarkson School.
-Cross-registration at neighboring area colleges and universities can provide additional college credits, particularly in art, music and languages.
+Cross-registration at colleges and universities in neighboring areas can provide additional college credits, particularly in art, music, and languages.
 These credits also appear on an official Clarkson University transcript.

 The Clarkson School students are housed in Newell House and Ormsby House in Price Hall and the typical class size is about 50 students.
 Students participating in this program are often called "Schoolies" by other Clarkson students.